 Time tracking software can also be extremely helpful if you charge by the hour (though you shouldn’t).
 If you do decide to track your time, there are several free options online, as well as free apps for your phone.
 I choose to track my working time on a website.

-I’ve been using Time Panther sine the beta version came out, and I find it works very well.
+I’ve been using Time Panther since the beta version came out, and I find it works very well.
 In addition to tracking your time, it automatically calculates your rate if charging by the hour (though you shouldn’t), and has other useful features.
 It’s worth checking out.
+Although be warned, the creators seem to have abandoned the project, so you won’t get support.
+Another option is ClickUp, which has many more features than time Panther, including a time-tracking function, I believe.

 5. Build in snack breaks